hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 ## Bioinformatics Example

-Let's extract only the quality scores from the Mov10_oe_1.subset.fq file.
+Let's extract only the quality scores from the `Mov10_oe_1.subset.fq` file and write them to a file called `quality_scores.txt`.
 If you are on a Mac, you may have trouble testing this, so just write your answer out instead.
 Below is a reminder of the FASTQ format:

 |Line|Description|
 |----|-----------|